-Such content should also be promoted through paid traffic acquisition plans, even if the most effective channel remains the stimulation of conversations and promotions between bloggers and influencers, social media and print ads.
+Such content should also be promoted through paid traffic acquisition plans, even if the most effective channel remains the stimulation of conversations and promotions between bloggers and influencers, social media, and print ads.

 Without forgetting that the signing of forms – and the related acquisition of data released by users – for access to content to be downloaded is an essential condition for the creation of qualified leads.

-Each phase of the purchase cycle requires relevant content: from informative and educational material, intended for prospects who are at the first steps of the process and on which brand awareness action must be exercised.
+Each phase of the purchase cycle requires relevant content: informative and educational material, intended for prospects who are at the first steps of the process and on which brand awareness action must be exercised.

 These are aimed at specific documentation (reports, statistics, case studies) intended for prospects looking for precise solutions for their business.